Things to bring from home

 More information on this in the Shopping section.

-Things NOT to bring from home
+DON'T bring these things from home

 1. Automobile:

 The number one thing, which most expats want to bring along with them is their car.
 Due to the large duty and taxes on cars in Denmark, it does not seem like a good investment.
-You can read more about that at
+You can read more about that at bringing your car to Denmark.

 2. Electronics:

 We love our electronics: Tvs, Game Consoles, Coffee Makers, etc., but are they worth transporting to Denmark.
 Many electrical devices will not work in Denmark without either converters or transformers.
+This is one of those things to bring from home NOT!
+Converters are a pain and not worth the effort.
+Leave this stuff behind.

 In Denmark appliances run on 220v/ 50Hz and the plug is a 2 round plug.
 The TV format is PAL.
 You can use plug adaptors and convertors.
 If you decide to use convertors, check out prices at home and abroad before arriving.
 Convertors in Denmark are very expensive compared to buying in the US or Britain.